Skip to main content

 The Metropolitan Council has urban heat island maps from 2016 and 2022.
 These maps show land surface temperatures measured by satellites, which can be the temperature of the ground, the tops of buildings, or the tree canopy.

-This urban heat island study conducted this summer measured air temperature and humidity, which can be different than land surface temperature and is more relevant to the impact of heat on human health.
+This urban heat island study conducted by Hennepin and Ramsey counties measured air temperature and humidity, which can be different than land surface temperature and is more relevant to the impact of heat on human health.

 Comparing the patterns between the Metropolitan Council maps and the map from the urban heat study will deepen our understanding of extreme heat in the region.